ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-ietf-dnsop-domain-verification-techniques.md

 DNSSEC validation SHOULD be performed by service providers that verify validation records they have requested to be deployed.
 If no DNSSEC support is detected for the domain owner zone, or if DNSSEC validation cannot be performed, service providers SHOULD attempt to query and confirm the validation record by matching responses from multiple DNS resolvers on unpredictable geographically diverse IP addresses to reduce an attacker's ability to complete a challenge by spoofing DNS.
 Alternatively, service providers MAY perform multiple queries spread out over a longer time period to reduce the chance of receiving spoofed DNS answers.

+## Public Suffixes {#public-suffixes}

+As discussed above in {{domain-boundaries}}, there are risks in allowing control to be demonstrated over domains which are "public suffixes" (such as ".co.uk" or ".com").
+The volunteer-managed Public Suffix List ({{PSL}}) is one mechanism that can be used.
+It includes two "divisions" ({{PSL-DIVISIONS}}) covering both registry-owned public suffixes (the "ICANN" division) and a "PRIVATE" division covering domains submitted by the domain owner.

+Operators of public suffix domains which are in the "PRIVATE" division often provide multi-tenant services such as dynamic DNS, web hosting, and CDN services.
+As such, they sometimes allow their sub-tenants to provision names as subdomains of their public suffix.
+There are use-cases that require operators of public suffix domains to demonstrate control over their domain, such as to be added to the Public Suffix List ({{psl-example}}) or to provision a wildcard certificate.
+At the same time, if an operator of such a domain allows its customers or tenants to create names starting with an underscore ("_") then it opens up substantial risk to the domain operator for attackers to provision services on their domain.

+Whether or not it is appropriate to allow domain verification on a public suffix will depend on the application.
+In the general case:

+* Providers SHOULD NOT allow verification of ownership for domains which are public suffixes in the "ICANN" division.
+For example, "\_foo-challenge.co.uk" would not be allowed.
+* Providers MAY allow verification of ownership for domains which are public suffixes in the "PRIVATE" division, although it would be preferable to apply additional safety checks in this case.

 # IANA Considerations